entrity/stackedit-computer-vision/papers-read/Detail/Context-Dependent Diffusion Network for Visual Relationship Detection.md

 $$Z = f(W\odot \hat{A}X)$$

 For the semantic graph, the feature embedding $X$ is the semantic embedding (word2vec?).
-For the spatial graph, the feature embedding $X$ is the output of the R-CNN?
+For the spatial graph, not sure what the feature embedding $X$ is.
+(See their earlier paper.)

 We can use the outputs of the diffusion layer to compute compatibility of each triplet (how well the subj and obj go with a given predicate): a weight vector for the given predicate is multiplied by a concatenation of the two outputs (one for each graph) of the diffusion layer: